auca/com.391/Practice_Tasks/Engine_Version_1.md

                   );
 ```

-Use them in the `main` function at an appropriate place to generate the geometry
-vertex and index data packed into a vector (don't forget to include its header).
-Allow parameters such as radius, width, height segment count to influence the
-number of triangles generated to represent the figure.
-The vertices of the
-triangles MUST be specified in the counter-clockwise (CCW) order.
-You DO NOT
-need to draw edges and vertices.
+Use them in the `main` function at an appropriate place to generate the geometry vertex and index data packed into a C++ vector container (don't forget to include its header).
+Allow parameters such as radius, width, height segment count to influence the number of triangles generated to represent the figure.
+The vertices of the triangles MUST be specified in the counter-clockwise (CCW) order.
+You DO NOT need to draw edges and vertices.

 In both tests, add event handlers to allow control of the camera.
-The `WASD`
-keys must orient the camera (rotate to left/right, up/down).
-The arrow keys
-(`UP`, `DOWN`) must move the camera forward to the current orientation of the
-camera.
-You can use `set_sdl_key_down_event_handler` or
-`set_sdl_keys_down_event_handler` functions to setup keyboard event handling
+The `WASD` keys must orient the camera (rotate to left/right, up/down).
+The arrow keys (`UP`, `DOWN`) must move the camera forward to the current orientation of the camera.
+You can use `set_sdl_key_down_event_handler` or `set_sdl_keys_down_event_handler` functions to setup keyboard event handling with SDL.
-with SDL.
 Refer to SDL documentation to find the key code constants.

-Commit and push to the private repository (get it from the instructor if you don't
-have one).
-You should send the `triangle_test.cpp`, `sphere_test.cpp` and `box_test.cpp` files
-placed under the `lab-2` directory.
+Commit and push to the private repository (get it from the instructor if you don't have one).
+You should send the `triangle_test.cpp`, `sphere_test.cpp` and `box_test.cpp` files placed under the `lab-2` directory.
 Do not submit any other files.
-You grade will
-be lowered for that.
-Submit the last commit ID to Canvas before the deadline.
+Your grade will be lowered for that.
+Submit the last commit URL to Canvas before the deadline.

 ### Task 5 (Engine Version 1.2)